-Public policy significantly impacts upon regional sustainability.
+The Gander-New-Wes-Valley Regional Council realizes that public policy significantly impacts upon regional sustainability.
 The Council has a real opportunity to influence the development of public policy.
 Identifying priorities is the first step in this process.
-These priorities must be sustainable, achievable, realistic and affordable if they are to achieve the desired result.

 Priorities identified by the Council will be communicated to Government in three primary ways.
-First, the Council will communicate priorities directly to the Minister responsible for the Rural Secretariat.
+First, the Council has communicated priorities directly to the Minister responsible for the Rural Secretariat.
 Second, the Council will discuss relevant priorities with Government departments.
 Finally, the Council will have a representative on the Provincial Council of the Rural Secretariat, which meets directly with Cabinet and Deputy Ministers.